Bose-Hubbard model with power-law hopping in one dimension

-Our predictions for the superfluid dispersion relation and the correlation functions can be directly measured in experiments with dipolar atoms and molecules ($\alpha=3$, \cite{lahayePhysicsDipolarBosonic2009, GreinerExp2002, FerlainoEBHM2016, KetterleBEC2002, chomazDipolarPhysicsReview2023}) as well as cold ions ($1<\alpha\lesssim 3$, \cite{britton2012engineered, Richerme2014, Jurcevic2014}) and are directly relevant to recent experiments with subradiant dipolar excitons in double quantum well systems \cite{lagoinMottInsulatorStrongly2022}.
-Our work provides exact results to benchmark theories for long-range quantum models and opens up multiple other research directions, including the nature of the groundstate in higher dimensions. \\
+Our predictions for the superfluid dispersion and correlation functions are directly testable in current experimental platforms, including dipolar atoms and molecules ($\alpha=3$) \cite{lahayePhysicsDipolarBosonic2009, GreinerExp2002, FerlainoEBHM2016, KetterleBEC2002, chomazDipolarPhysicsReview2023}, trapped-ion quantum simulators $(1<\alpha\lesssim 3)$ \cite{britton2012engineered, Richerme2014, Jurcevic2014}, and subradiant dipolar excitons in semiconductor quantum wells \cite{arxivLagoin2024BHLRH,lagoinMottInsulatorStrongly2022}.
+Our work provides exact results to benchmark theories for long-range quantum models and opens up multiple other research directions, including the nature of the groundstate in higher dimensions.

 {\it Acknowledgments:} T.G. and G.P. gratefully acknowledge discussions with Guido Giachetti.
 This research has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie project 955479 (MOQS), the Horizon Europe programme HORIZON-CL4-2021-DIGITAL-EMERGING-01-30 via the project 101070144 (EuRyQa) and from the French National Research Agency under the Investments of the Future Program projects ANR-21-ESRE-0032 (aQCess), ANR-22-CE47-0013-02 (CLIMAQS) and ANR-23-CE30- 50022-02 (SIX).
 NP acknowledges support from the National Science Foundation under Grant No. DMR2335904.